 Psychology Bachelor’s Degree Program Highlights

-The Bachelor of Science in psychology at McNeese State University offers flexible options in tailoring the undergraduate program to fit your personal and professional goals.
-Whether you’re taking classes online or on campus, you’ll study a broad range of course work while developing advanced critical-thinking and research skills.
+The psychology bachelor’s degree program at McNeese State University offers flexible options in tailoring the undergraduate program to fit your personal and professional goals.
+Whether you’re taking classes online or on campus, as a psychology major, you’ll study a broad range of course work while developing advanced critical-thinking and research skills.
 Plus, add a minor in a related field such as criminal justice, sociology or family and child studies.

 Career outlook with a degree in psychology

-Increase your marketability in a variety of fields with an understanding of human behavior and experience in research and data collection.
-In McNeese’s undergraduate psychology program, you’ll explore topics such as adolescent and social psychology.
+Increase your marketability in a variety of fields with an understanding of human behavior and experience in research and data collection in topics such as adolescent and social psychology.

 At a Glance